forScore

 Menus

-When you’re not viewing a page of music, the most common type of view you’ll be working in with forScore is a menu, or a list of items.
-You’ll learn about specific menus later in this guide, but there are a few important concepts that apply equally to most of the menus found in the app’s main window:
+When you’re not viewing a page of music, the most common type of view you’ll be using in forScore is a menu, or a list of items.
+You’ll learn about specific menus later in this guide, but there are a few important concepts that apply equally to most of the app’s menus.

 Layout

 Menus usually feature a navigation bar along the top.
-This bar includes a title as well as edit, add, and back buttons (when appropriate).
+This bar includes a title, a back button (when appropriate), a menu button which lets you change how items are sorted or presented, and an edit button.
 On iPhones or in other cases where space is limited, some of these buttons may appear in a toolbar along the bottom of the menu instead.

-Most menus also include a search bar hidden between the navigation bar and the sort bar—drag the list downward to access it.
-When you’re done searching, or when you scroll down, the search bar slides back under the control bar and hides out of sight until you need it again.
+Most menus also include a search bar hidden between the navigation bar and the segmented control—drag the list downward to access it.
+When you’re done searching, or when you scroll, the search bar slides back under the navigation bar and disappears until you need it again.

 Menus may also include an index down the right-hand side which allows you to move quickly through longer lists.
 Tap or drag your finger up and down over it to jump to a particular spot or first letter (if the list is sorted alphabetically).